My Top Seven Killer Tips for Jobseekers

 2) Develop A Digital Home

 In times of social media, it is hard to understand why you need to have your digital home.
-Imagine it this way: When you are on Twitter it is like you are attending a huge networking event where you exchange information with colleagues and potential clients.
-If you want them to look at the information (“content”) that you produce you have to invite them to your “home”.
-And when you host a party at your place you have to give people directions on how to find you and a good reason to party with you.
-When you go to a party you don’t expect to be asked to buy something or pay for your beer, right?
-So, when you start out you would probably provide some of your content for free until you have a followership.
-Then you can move to a membership model.
+Imagine it this way: On social media, you attend a huge networking event to exchange information with colleagues and potential clients.
+If you want them to look at the information (“content”) that you produce, you have to invite them to your “home”.
+When you host a party at your place, you have to give people directions on how to find you and a good reason to party with you.
+You don’t expect to be asked to buy something or pay for your beer when you go to a party, right?
+So, when you start, you will probably provide some of your content for free until you have a followership.
+Then, you can move to a membership model.
 A membership model mastermind is Stu McLaren.

 3) Build Trust First

 The Internet is full of offers and scams.
-Before anyone wants to give you their email ID and bank details you will need to have their trust.
+You must have their trust before anyone wants to give you their email ID and bank details.
 You can develop trust by being a helpful source of information and by solving people’s problems.
-You can also build trust by being personable and by avoiding any sales touch in your content and copywriting.
-You can provide helpful advice and invite people to join your party, but you need to remember that building trust online is a step-by-step process that takes mastery.
+You can also build trust by being personable and avoiding any sales touch in your content and copywriting.
+You can provide helpful advice and invite people to join your party, but you must remember that building trust online is a step-by-step process that takes mastery.
 You can follow Amy Porterfield and Ash Ambirge for further advice.

 4) Reduce Self-Promotion